scribe-security/docs/docs/ci-integrations/bitbucket.md

 ---

+# Bitbuucket Pipeline
+Scribe support evidence collecting and integrity verification for Bitbucket Pipelines.
-# Integrating Scribe in your Bitbucket pipeline using Orbs
+Scribe offers custom pipe to easily integrate in to your Pipelines.

 ## Before you begin
 Integrating Scribe Hub with Bitbucket Pipeline requires the following credentials that are found in the product setup dialog (In your **[Scribe Hub](https://prod.hub.scribesecurity.com/ "Scribe Hub Link")** go to **Home>Products>[$product]>Setup**)